wfu2/langSelect/README.md

 # langSelect
 php function for finding user prefered language

+include 'langSelect.php' in your php files to use it.

 getLang($langList)

 returns a user prefered language from arry $langList based on priority.